 4) Vendor account activated via Stripe:

 As mentioned in step two above, TIs are required to both establish and activate a 'vendor' payment account directly with our payment processor Stripe.
 In order to activate the account the individual at the institution creating and activating the account will fill out and submit an application to activate the account (this is done during the set up call mentioned in step 2 above).
 The goal of this activation application is to have stripe enable the vendor account for both payments (charging customer stripe accounts directly) as well as payouts (having any payments charged in stripe transferred to a connected bank account of the school’s choosing via ACH credit).
 This application review happens in separately from the follow up items mentioned in step 3.

 As part of their verification review, Stripe may require additional information about the institution or the individual activating the account.
 These requests for additional information are sent via email, and may include questions such as:

-If your institution does receive an email for these additional requests, your CC admin can help guide you through any questions you may have.
+If your institution does receive an email for these additional requests, your Acadeum admin can help guide you through any questions you may have.

 Please see here for more details on how payments work in practice and the communications sent to schools around such payments.